 On top of that Amex often has transfer bonuses, which can get you even better value.

 Redeem your points for Lufthansa’s incredible first class

 I’d note that while you can redeem Membership Rewards points towards the cost of merchandise, towards gift cards, or to pay off your statement, these aren’t good uses of your points.
 You’ll typically get less than one cent of value per point, so that’s not how I’d redeem them.

 Furthermore, while you can redeem Chase Ultimate Rewards points towards the cost of a paid travel purchase at a good rate (up to 1.5 cents per point), such a good rate isn’t available with Amex Membership Rewards.

-So in general I’d recommend earning Membership Rewards points if your primary interest is transferring points to partner programs.
+So, in general, I’d recommend earning Membership Rewards points if your primary interest is transferring points to partner programs.

 Amex Platinum Card Benefits: Up To $500 In Credits

-Some people will get the full $500 of value out of these credits, while others will only get value that equates to a fraction of that.
+Some people will get the full $500 of value out of these credits, while others will only get a value that equates to a fraction of that.
 So let’s take a look at what you need to know about these credits, and how you can maximize them.

 $200 Annual Airline Fee Credit